OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 ## Update the app

 1. In your code editor, open **package.json** in the root of the project.
-Modify the `start` script to specify that the server should run using SSL and port 3000.
+Modify the `start` script to specify that the server should run using SSL and port 3000, and save the file.

     ```json
     "start": "ng serve --ssl true --port 3000"
     ```

 2. Open **.angular-cli.json** in the root of the project.
-Modify the **defaults** object to specify the location of the certificate files.
+Modify the **defaults** object to specify the location of the certificate files, and save the file.

     ```json
     "defaults": {